andrewacashner/hearingfaithms/chapters/chapter-3.md

 indeed Padilla picks up on this cue in arranging the voices for his musical setting of this passage.
-These numbers, like "the thirty-three," also have theological significance in the traditions of interpretation around Christ's nativity.
+These numbers, like "the thirty-three," also have theological significance in the traditions of interpretation around Christ's nativity, with a wide range of possible meanings.
 "Two by two" would seem to be a reference to the animals on Noah's Ark (Gn 6:9), here referring not only to the animals in the stable, but also to the whole scene as a picture of the Christian church, a symbolic connection going back to